In this post we look at some important and timeless symbols from the Passover:

 Dreams of the Butler and the Baker

 The first son of Jacob to arrive in Egypt was Joseph.
-He was a gifted dreamer and interpreter of dreams but suffered a string of unfortunate circumstances which landed him in prison.
-God has an interesting way of transforming irreversible adversities into unexpected blessings.
+He was a gifted dreamer and interpreter of dreams but suffered a string of unfortunate circumstances that landed him in prison.
+But the story does not end there.
+God has exciting ways of transforming irreversible adversities into unexpected blessings.

-As it turned out, Joseph was in the right place at the right time to meet and interpret the dreams of the Butler and the Baker.
-One of these two men would eventually arrange for Joseph to interpret the dreams of the Pharaoh, and this resulted in Joseph’s overnight promotion to become protector and provider for Israel, Egypt and many other nations.
+As it turned out, the prison was in the right place at the right time for Joseph to meet two of Pharaoh’s chief servants who had lost favor with their leader.
+After the Butler and the Baker shared their dreams with Joseph, the interpretations were very accurate.
+One of these two men would eventually arrange for Joseph to interpret the dreams of the Pharaoh.
+As a result, Joseph was immediately promoted to protector and provider for Israel, Egypt, and many other nations.

-The dreams and the interpretations were from God and were fulfilled in three days, exactly as Joseph prophesied.
-However, there were symbols in those dreams that pointed to much greater events to come.
+God gave the dreams to the Butler and the Baker, as He revealed the interpretations to Joseph.
+As expected, the dreams came true in three days, precisely as Joseph prophesied.
+However, there were symbols in those dreams that pointed to much more significant events to come.

-On the one hand, the baker’s dream foretold the death of Jesus the Messiah, crucified on a tree and left dead for three days.
+On the one hand, the baker’s dream foretold the death of Jesus the Messiah, who was crucified on a tree and left dead for three days.

-The bread (His body) was not left exposed to birds or decay, as prophesied by David many generations after Joseph.
+However, unlike the baker, Jesus’ body (the bread) was not exposed to birds or decay.
+King David prophesied this many generations after Joseph.
 (Acts 2:31 and Psalm 16:9, 10).

 Therefore, the butler’s dream revealed Jesus’ restoration to life (the Resurrection) after three days.
-And even as the Butler put a cup of wine in Pharaoh’s hand, Jesus’ shed blood was also preserved to be presented in Heaven.
+Just as the Butler put a cup of wine in Pharaoh’s hand, Jesus presented His shed blood in Heaven.

 Are Dreams for Now or for the Future?

-The dreams Joseph interpreted were for his day as well as for events to come far beyond his lifetime.
-Similarly, our spiritual dreams can hide symbols or interpretations for the present as well as the future… until the Holy Spirit gives understanding.
+The dreams Joseph interpreted were for his day and for events to come far beyond his lifetime.
+Similarly, our spiritual dreams can hide symbols or interpretations for the present and future… until the Holy Spirit gives us understanding.